-- Bramafam, Paolo Pejrone’s private experimental garden (exclusive private visit)
+- Paolo Pejrone hosts a visit to Bramafam, his private experimental garden (exclusive private visit)

 - Private Garden of Silvana and Alberto Peyrani (exclusive private visit)

 We are particularly privileged today to meet Paolo Pejrone, currently Italy’s leading garden designer.
 Architetto Pejrone will host us on a visit to his own, very private garden, designed not so much for its aesthetics, but rather as a laboratory in which the master is constantly experimenting with new plantings.
 Set on a steep escarpment near a ruined medieval rampart from which ‘Bramafam’ takes its name, the garden and its owner’s discussions with you will give precious, unique insights into his ideas and practice.